Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and The Law

 • 13% at a restaurant, bar or nightclub

-In the Massapequas, 10% of Massapequas youth who drive (grades 11/12), drove after drinking alcohol, endangering themselves, their friends and our families.*
+In the Massapequas, 10% of high school students who drive (grades 11/12) have reported driving after drinking alcohol, which puts themselves, their friends, and our community at risk. *

 *New York Partnership for Success Student Survey: Massapequa Union Free School District (Grades 7-12)